rednafi/rednafi.com/content/go/interface_guards.md

 We're checking if struct `T` implements the `io.ReadWriter` interface.
 It needs to have both `Read` and `Write` methods defined.
 The type conformity is explicitly checked via `var _ io.ReadWriter = (*T)(nil)`.
 It verifies that a `nil` pointer to a value of type `T` conforms to the `io.ReadWriter` interface.
+The code will fail to compile if the type ever stops matching the interface.

 This is only possible because `nil` values in Go can assume many [different] types.
 In this case, `var _ io.ReadWriter = T{}` will also work, but then you'll have to fiddle with different zero values if the type isn't a struct.
 One important thing to point out is that we're using `_` because we don't want to accidentally refer to this `nil` pointer anywhere in our code.
 Also, trying to access any method on it will cause runtime panic.

 Here's another example borrowed from Uber's [style guide]: